Evertras/go-interface-examples/local-interfaces/README.md

 of the code.
 I've added comments everywhere to preach at you, don't worry.
 [Handlers](./handlers/user.go) is a good next step.

-When you get around to [looking at the databse code](./db/db.go), notice that there's stuff in there that isn't used by any of the other packages yet.
+When you get around to [looking at the database code](./db/db.go), notice that there's stuff in there that isn't used by any of the other packages yet.
 You didn't need to know that `db` could do all these things.
 You only had to worry about what those packages needed `db` to do.
 That mindset lets you create much more self-contained and vastly more understandable code.